Cintia0528/Cintia0528/README.md

 **Cintia0528/Cintia0528** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 --><h1 align="center">Szia 👋, I'm Cintia </h1>
-- 🔭 I’m currently working on **Predicting NFL Player Salaries and Sentiment Analysis of Tweets**
+- 🔭 I’m currently working on **Big Data Analytics with PySpark, AWS, Docker, Spark, and Hadoop**

-- 🌱 I’m interested in learning more about **Time Series Analysis and LLMs**
+- 🌱 I’m interested in learning more about **Graph Neural Networks & Knowledge Graphs**

 - 👨‍💻 Check out my LinkedIn profile [here](https://www.linkedin.com/in/cintiaserban-asdfas12454/)